 We already have electric cars, so why not airplanes?
 A company in Slovenia named Pipistrel developed an electric aircraft that is being produced in Australia.
 This plane can seat two passengers, hold up to 441 pounds of weight, and fly for 1.5 hours.

-Compared to a similar sized aircraft that runs on fuel, this electric plane is a lot quieter and cheaper to maintain.
-Plus, the battery can charge quickly, and can easily be switched out with a fully-charged one if timing is a concern, making it very effective to operate.
+Compared to a similarly sized aircraft that runs on fuel, this electric plane is a lot quieter and cheaper to maintain.
+Plus, the battery can charge quickly, and can easily be switched out with a fully-charged one if the timing is a concern, making it very effective to operate.

-Airbus is also looking to build an electric aircraft, but it may take a little time as commercial aircrafts are much larger and carry more weight onboard than smaller planes.
+Airbus is also looking to build an electric aircraft, but it may take a little time as commercial aircraft are much larger and carry more weight onboard than smaller planes.

 Would you be willing to fly on a battery-operated plane?